milvus-io/pymilvus/docs/source/index.rst

-Welcome to PyMilvus-ORM's documentation!
+Welcome to PyMilvus's documentation!
 ====================================

 Overview
 ========

-PyMilvus-ORM is a python SDK for Milvus2.0 and is a recommended way to work with Milvus.
-This documentation covers every thing you need to know about PyMilvus-ORM.
+PyMilvus is a python SDK for Milvus2.0 and is a recommended way to work with Milvus.
+This documentation covers every thing you need to know about PyMilvus.

 :doc:`install`
-    Instructions on how to install PyMilvus-ORM.
+    Instructions on how to install PyMilvus.

 :doc:`tutorial`
-    A quick start to use PyMilvus-ORM.
+    A quick start to use PyMilvus.

 :doc:`api/api`
     The complete API documentation.